AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/upgrade-to-v10-dhl-schema-to-continue-using-dhl-as-a-carrier.md

 ## Affected products and versions

-* Adobe Commerce 2.4.5 and earlier, all deployment methods.
+* Adobe Commerce 2.4.5 and earlier versions, all deployment methods.

 ## Issue